gbertoldo/DEPP/doc/JOSSPaper/paper.md

 ### Differential Evolution {#sec:DE}

-Differential Evolution algorithm is based on the principles of biological evolution.
+The Differential Evolution algorithm is based on the principles of biological evolution.
 Basically, it works as follows.
 Given a population (set of discrete points in the domain of search), new individuals (trial points) are generated by “mutation” and “crossing over”.
 Here, “mutation” means a rule for creating new trial individuals while “crossing over” means a rule of exchanging information between a trial individual and an individual of the population.
 The fitness (objective function) of the new individuals is compared to the fitness of the2parent individuals and the worse individuals are eliminated.
 The procedure is repeated for several generations (iterations) until a criterion of convergence is satisfied within a given tolerance.

-Current version of DEPP focus on a particular kind of maximization problem, often found in practical applications, i.e.,
+The current version of DEPP focus on a particular kind of maximization problem, often found in practical applications, i.e.,
 $$\begin{aligned}
         \underset{\boldsymbol{x}}{\text{maximize}} &\quad f(\boldsymbol{x}) \\
         \text{subject to}&\\
         &\quad \boldsymbol{L} \le \boldsymbol{x}  \le \boldsymbol{U},
 \end{aligned}
 \label{eq:maximization}$$
-where $f$ is a real valued function, also known as objective function, depending on a D-dimensional vector $\boldsymbol{x}=(x_1, \cdots, x_D)$ of real variables.
+where $f$ is a real-valued function, also known as the objective function, depending on a D-dimensional vector $\boldsymbol{x}=(x_1, \cdots, x_D)$ of real variables.
 The variable $\boldsymbol{x}$ is confined in a box with lower $\boldsymbol{L}=(L_1,\cdots, L_D)$ and upper $\boldsymbol{U}=(U_1,\cdots, U_D)$ bounds.

 The first step toward solving this optimization problem is the population initialization.
 For the first generation ($g=1$), a population (set of points) $\{\boldsymbol{x}_i\}$ $1\le i \le N_p$ is created randomly within the box $\boldsymbol{L} \le \boldsymbol{x}  \le \boldsymbol{U}$, *e.g.*
 $$x_{ij}=L_j+(U_j-L_j) \mathcal{R},\quad 1\le j \le D,$$